darkcall98/aio-downloader/README.md

 ### When Should You Clean?

 - When your repository size approaches **5 GB** (check at **Settings → Repository → Repository size**)
-- After you’ve downloaded and saved any important media locally
+- After you've downloaded and saved any important media locally
 - Periodically as maintenance (e.g., once a week or once a month depending on usage)

 > 💡 **Tip:** Telegram media accumulates fastest because the archiver runs automatically every 15 minutes.
-Cleaning Telegram every few days is recommended, while YouTube/Instagram/X can be cleaned less often.
+Cleaning Telegram every few days is recommended, while YouTube/Instagram/X/Website can be cleaned less often.

 ---